pothos/schlocky/README.md

 - has no template language (for now) but allows to prepend shared Markdown/HTML/CSS/JS parts, e.g., for a menu
 - lacks any advanced features!

-As future improvement it should also be possible to do relative movements in subfolders or external URLs.

 Live demo: [https://pothos.github.io/schlocky/](https://pothos.github.io/schlocky/)

 Or use it to render the [Rust contribution guide](https://pothos.github.io/schlocky/?i=https://raw.githubusercontent.com/rust-lang/rust/master/CONTRIBUTING.md).